servivent10/Servivent_tenant/docs/sql_scripts/73_FEATURE_stock_minimo_y_costo_inicial.md

 -- =============================================================================
--- INVENTORY ONBOARDING & MINIMUM STOCK FEATURE (V3 - FORM ENHANCEMENTS)
+-- INVENTORY ONBOARDING & MINIMUM STOCK FEATURE (V4 - Bulk Audit Logging)
 -- =============================================================================
 -- This script implements the backend infrastructure for the new inventory -- onboarding flow and minimum stock management.
--- VERSION 3: This version enhances the `upsert_product` and `import` functions -- to handle initial price and costs more robustly, and definitively fixes -- the function ambiguity error for `ajustar_inventario_lote`.
+-- VERSION 4: This version implements the context-aware auditing system for -- bulk imports to prevent flooding the audit log.
 --
 -- WHAT IT DOES:
 -- 1. Adds a `stock_minimo` column to the `inventarios` table.
 -- 2. Updates `upsert_product` to handle `costo_inicial` and `precio_base`.
 -- 3. Updates `ajustar_inventario_lote` to manage `stock_minimo`.
--- 4. Updates `import_products_in_bulk` to handle `costo_inicial` and set `ganancia_minima`.
+-- 4. Updates `import_products_in_bulk` to set a context variable to bypass --    individual audit logs and instead insert consolidated summary logs.
 -- 5. Fixes function ambiguity by cleaning up old types.
 --
 -- INSTRUCTIONS: